-Village life is the representation of a rural lifestyle whereas city life represents an urban lifestyle.
-Traditionally India was mainly a land of villages.
+Village life is the representation of a rural lifestyle, whereas city life represents an urban lifestyle.
 The city is overpopulated compared to the villages where small numbers of people live.
-The air and water of the village are less polluted and have a cleaner environment, less noise, and fresh air compared to the cities.
+The air and water in the village is less polluted and the village has a cleaner environment, less noise, and fresh air compared to the cities.
 People in the villages are less busy than those in the big cities.
-Cities consist of innumerable numbers of buildings and vehicles and offer better medical care and education than the villages.
+Cities consist of innumerable numbers of buildings and vehicles and offer better medical care and education than villages.

 Definition of Village

 The word “Village” is derived from a French word that refers to a group of buildings.
-That is what exactly defines a village that a small community of people in a rural area.
+That is exactly what defines a village, a small community of people in a rural area.
 Sometimes the houses of the villages are incorporated into the towns as the municipality.
-Village which represents rural areas are also known as countryside in many countries.
+Villages which represent rural areas are also known as countryside in many countries.

 In a village, the environment is very calm and composed.
 Every population of the village tends to know everybody very well.
 Villagers are always warm-hearted and are always ready to help in any situation.
-But villages have fewer facilities when compared to the cities.
-The villagers have difficulty in education, transportation and even in the treatments.
-Some villages do not have a fully modernized and equipped hospital or medical facilities, while in other the people of the villages have to cover hundreds of kilometers to reach the hospitals.
+But villages have fewer facilities when compared to cities.
+The villagers have difficulty with education, transportation and even medical treatment.
+Some villages do not have a fully modernized and equipped hospital or medical facilities, while in others the people of the villages have to cover hundreds of kilometers to reach the hospitals.
 Schools are also underdeveloped and do not have highly qualified teachers.
 Parents have to send their children to the cities for higher education.
 Employment is also a questionable situation in villages, as there is only an option of farming for the people there.